kpoden/kpoden/README.md

 - 👋 Hi, I’m Konstantin Podenezhniy!
 Nice to meet you here!
-- 👀 I’m beginner web developer and designer
+- 👀 I’m beginner web developer and designer.
+Creating of cool and interesting websites and apps is my hobby and my passion!
 - 🌱 I’m currently learning JS frameworks and PHP.
 Also i'm improving my design skills and discover new ways of building modern and beautiful websites.
 - 📫 How to reach me:
 -     Email: kpodenejny@gmail.com